Primary

 Widen your feet for better stability during the rowing portion—a narrow stance makes rotation nearly impossible to control.
 Use hex dumbbells that won't roll and keep your hips completely level during rows.
 The goal is zero hip rotation.

-Want Renegade Row to Push Up in your program?
+See where Renegade Row to Push Up fits in your weekly plan

 Start in push-up position with hands on dumbbells.